Integrable systems, toric degenerations and Okounkov bodies: Introduction

 We begin with a definition; for details see e.g. \cite{Audin96}.
 Let $(M,\omega)$ be a symplectic manifold of real dimension $2n$.
 Let $\{f_1, f_2, \ldots, f_n\}$ be smooth functions on $M$.
-Then the functions $\{f_1, \ldots, f_n\}$ are called a {\bf (completely) integrable system} on $M$ if they satisfy the following conditions: \begin{itemize} \item they pairwise \emph{Poisson-commute}, i.e. $\{f_i, f_j\} = 0$ for all $i, j$, where $\{\cdot, \cdot\}$ denotes the Poisson bracket on $\mathcal{C}^{\infty}(M)$ induced from $\omega$, and \item they are \emph{functionally independent}, i.e. their derivatives $df_1, \ldots, df_n$ are linearly independent almost everywhere on $M$. \end{itemize} In fact, below we will state and use a slightly generalized version of this definition (cf. Definition~\ref{def-int-system}).
+Then (by slight abuse of terminology, see Section~\ref{sec-prelim-part1}) we call the functions $\{f_1, \ldots, f_n\}$ a {\bf (completely) integrable system} on $M$ if they satisfy the following conditions: \begin{itemize} \item they pairwise \emph{Poisson-commute}, i.e. $\{f_i, f_j\} = 0$ for all $i, j$, where $\{\cdot, \cdot\}$ denotes the Poisson bracket on $\mathcal{C}^{\infty}(M)$ induced from $\omega$, and \item they are \emph{functionally independent}, i.e. their derivatives $df_1, \ldots, df_n$ are linearly independent almost everywhere on $M$. \end{itemize} In fact, below we will state and use a slightly generalized version of this definition (cf. Definition~\ref{def-int-system}).

 We recall two examples which may be familiar to researchers outside of symplectic geometry.

 \begin{example} A smooth projective toric variety $X$ is a symplectic manifold, equipped with the pullback of the standard Fubini-Study form on projective space.
 The (compact) torus action on $X$ is in fact Hamiltonian in the sense of symplectic geometry, and its moment map image is precisely the polytope corresponding to $X$.
 The torus has real dimension $n = \frac{1}{2} \dim_{\mathbb{R}}(X)$, and its $n$ components form an integrable system on $X$. \end{example}